PseudoKnight/CHNaughty/README.md

 Sets the amount of bee stingers in a player's model.

 ### ray_trace([playerName], [location], [range], [raySize])
 Returns an array of result data from a ray trace from the player's eye location or the given location.
+Result array contains the following keys:
+'hitblock' is whether or not a block was hit;
+'hitface' is the block face that was hit (or null);
+'block' is the location of the block that was hit (or null);
-Result array contains the following keys: 'hitblock' is whether or not a block was hit; 'location' contains the location where the ray trace ends; 'origin' contains the location where the ray trace starts (useful if you don't specify a location manually); 'entities' contains an array of hit entities where each array contains a 'location' key and 'uuid' key.
+'location' contains the location where the ray trace ends;
+'origin' contains the location where the ray trace starts (useful if you don't specify a location);
+'entities' contains an array of hit entities where each array contains a 'location' key and 'uuid' key.

 ### action_msg([playerName], message)
 Sends a message to the action bar, located right above the player's hotbar.